svennam92/istio101/workshop/exercise-4b/README.md

 ## Configure your cluster with LogDNA

-1. Switch to your personal IBM Cloud account.
+1. From the IBM Cloud Dashboard, select your Account from the top menu bar.
-1. Create an instance of [IBM Log Analysis with LogDNA](https://cloud.ibm.com/observe/logging/create) from the catalog:
+2. Create an instance of LogDNA
-   1. Set the **Service name** to **YOUR_IBM_ID-logdna**.
+   1. Click on **Catalog** in the top menu bar.
-   1. Select the location where your cluster is created.
-If the location is not in the list, pick Dallas (us-south).
+   2. Search for `IBM Log Analysis with LogDNA`
-   1. Use the default resource group.
+   3. Select the location where your cluster is created (eu-de).
-   1. Click **Create**.
+   4. Use the default resource group.
-1. In the [**Observability** category, under Logging](https://cloud.ibm.com/observe/logging), locate the service instance you created.
+   5. Click **Create**.
-1. Click **Edit log sources**:
+3. Click **Edit log sources**:
    1. Select **Kubernetes** as a source
-   1. Run the listed commands against your Kubernetes cluster.
+   2. Run the listed commands against your Kubernetes cluster in the web terminal window.

 ## View logs in the LogDNA dashboard

 1. Click **View LogDNA** to open the LogDNA console
-1. Use `namespace:default` to view only the logs of the applications deployed to the default namespace.
+2. Generate some load on your application by visiting it in another browser window.
-1. As you go through the next steps, keep an eye on the LogDNA console for new log statements coming from your apps deployed in this namespace.
+3. Keep an eye on the LogDNA console for new log statements coming from your apps.
+Use the filters to select guestbook.

 ![LogDNA dashboard](./images/observability-logging-logdna.png)